-DBS' geographic distribution of customer loans has remained stable for the past year.
+DBS' geographic distribution of customer loans remains stable.

 Singapore, our home market, continues to account for the largest share of our gross loans and advances to customers which contributed to 47% of our total portfolio.
-Growth during the year was broad-based, led by Singapore and Greater China.
+Growth was seen mainly in Singapore, Hong Kong and Rest of the World.

-Our portfolio is well diversified across industry and business segments and is fairly stable, with building and construction, general commerce and manufacturing being the largest contributors in the wholesale portfolio, accounting for 47% of the total portfolio.
+Our portfolio is well diversified across industry and business segments.
+Building and construction, general commerce and manufacturing remain the largest contributors in the wholesale portfolio, accounting for 48% of the total portfolio.